Dream Chronicles: Faye's Journey

-Dream Chronicles, Dream Chronicles 2: The Eternal Maze and Dream Chronicles: The Chosen Child belongs to the first trilogy of the series named Faye's Journey, telling the story of a mortal woman named Faye, who is the only person able to wake up from a dream spell placed on her town by a Fairy Queen, and who embarks on several dangerous quests to save her husband and daughter.
+Dream Chronicles, Dream Chronicles 2: The Eternal Maze and Dream Chronicles: The Chosen Child belong to the first trilogy of the series named Faye's Journey, telling the story of a mortal woman named Faye, who is the only person able to wake up from a dream spell placed on her town by a Fairy Queen, and who embarks on several dangerous quests to save her husband and daughter.

 Lilith, the Fairy Queen of Dreams, casts a sleep spell upon the entire Village of Wish, causing every mortal there to fall into a magical sleep and allowing her to abduct a fairy named Fidget who was living there.
 Before his abduction, Fidget, using his remaining power, removes the sleep spell from Faye - his wife and the story’s heroine - and leaves a path for her to follow in his diary.
 Waking up from the dream, Faye starts to discover her in-law family's secret: they are all fairies.
 She also learns that all marriages are arranged in the Fairy Realm and that the concept of love was unknown there until Fidget's parents Aeval and Tangle fell in love.
 Fidget was betrothed to Lilith, but his parents chose to raise him in the Mortal Realm so he too could marry for love.
 Lilith, however, believes that her marriage to Fidget will strengthen her own powers as the Fairy Queen of Dreams: and ever since Fidget married Faye, Lilith has been crafting a plan to steal Fidget away.
 Faye meets a talking carnivorous plant named Herbert who, according to Fidget, is his mother's best friend.
 Leaving the comfort of her in-law's family and her hometown Village of Wish, Faye ventures outside on a lonely quest to save her husband, but she quickly becomes lost when the moon rises.
 Luckily, a sign guides her to Lilith's mansion, where Faye thinks Lilith is keeping her husband.
 She finds and reunites with Fidget momentarily, but Lilith appears and separates the couple a second time, bringing Fidget with her and casting another sleep spell upon Faye.